License Plates & Placards in MichiganCompare Car Insurance Quotes in 3 Steps

 You can apply for historical plates if your prized vehicle is 26 years old or older, owned as a collector's item and used only in parades, exhibitions or car club activities.
 You cannot use a designated historical vehicle for everyday functions such as driving to and from work or running errands.

-Visit any Secretary of State branch office to submit an application.
+Visit any Secretary of State branch office to submit an Application and Certification (Form BDVR-96).
 Be sure to bring the vehicle's title, proof of Michigan no-fault insurance, and a check for $30.
 If you're missing the title, bring the vehicle's last registration certificate.

 The plates are good for 10 years.